 How to Become a Food Scientist in 5 Steps

 Research what it takes to become a food scientist.
 Learn about job duties, degree requirements, salary and employment outlook to find out if this is the career for you.
-Schools offering Art of Cooking degrees can also be found in these popular choices.

 To consider a career as a food scientist, individuals need to complete at least an undergraduate degree program and possibly earn certification.
 An overview of career information is listed in the table below.